Yoav666s/dnd-wiki/collections/_classes/nornfeld/physician/apothecary.md

 Starting at 3rd level, you gain expertise with the Herbalism Kit.
 Additionally, you can craft potions at half the time and cost (rounded up).

 # Alchemical Concoctions
 Starting at 3rd level, you gain proficiency with Alchemist's Supplies.
 If you already have this proficiency, you gain expertise.
 When you finish a short or long rest, you can create a number of alchemical concoctions equal to your Intelligence modifier (minimum of 1).
 They retain their potency for 24 hours.
 A creature can use its bonus action to drink a concoction or administer it to a creature within 5 feet.
+A creature can only benefit from one concoction at any given moment.
+A creature that drinks a concoction while under the effect of one must succeed a Constitution saving throw (DC equal to 8 + your Intelligence modifier + your proficiency bonus) or take 3d10 poison damage.
 When you create alchemical concoctions, each one can be of a different type:

 **Fortifying Salve.** The creature gains temporary hit points equal to your physician level + your Wisdom modifier.